patosullivan/personal-website/README.md

 ### React

-React v16+, every component is an SFC.
+React v16+, every component is a functional component.

 ### Bootstrap